 Why do we need a specifically First Nations Voice enshrined in our Constitution?

-Why are there different opinions among First Nations peoples?
+Why are there different opinions among First Nations peoples and how should we respond?

 Is sovereignty undermined by an Indigenous Voice to Parliament?

-We will continue to update and share further resources and FAQs soon.
+We will continue to update and share further resources and FAQs.

 What is the theological framework that underpins why we believe Christians should support a Voice to Parliament?